tbor111/teresaborcuch.github.io/_posts/blog/2017-01-22-PCA-of-FAA-Data.md

 Average gate departure delays are strongly correlated with both average airport departure delays, as well as gate arrival delays.
 This makes sense, because if a plane is late leaving its gate, it will be behind schedule taking off, and an arriving plane can't pull into the gate until the first plane has left.
 In fact, average gate and aiport departure delays are more strongly correlated with average gate arrival delay than taxi-in delays.

 There are strong correlations between total arrivals, total departures, and number of cancellations and diversions.
 This is all a consequence of simply having more flights coming and going to busy airports.
 However, there is one delay-related factor that seems to be correlated with all of these: taxi-in delay.
 Taxi-in delay is weakly correlated with percent on-time departures, so this may be a problem only at airports of a certain size.

+Interestingly, longitude is negatively correlated with percent on-time departures and arrivals, so the greater the longitude (or the further east), the more unlikely flights are to be on time.

 These correlations point to delays originating with departing flights, as the effect of staying longer than anticipated at the gate makes the flight itself late to take off, but also prevents incoming flights from pulling into the gate at their scheduled times.